July 21, 2025 • min read

 GLP-1s suppress appetite, but they don’t help patients retain muscle when weight is lost.

-Without structured movement plans or regular physical activity to support weight loss, patients become metabolically unhealthy and put themselves at risk of injury.
 Movement isn’t just a helpful adjunct to medication.
-For GLP-1 users, physical activity is a clinical protection mechanism.
+For GLP-1 users, physical activity is a protection mechanism.

-- Preserves lean muscle mass to support metabolism
+- Preserve lean muscle mass to support metabolism

-- Reduces fall and injury risk by strengthening stabilizing muscles
+- Reduce fall and injury risk by strengthening stabilizing muscles

 - Builds habits that help members transition successfully after discontinuing medication